-Cold weather is here, and at times like this it’s important to keep yourself, and the people around you – warm, safe and well.
+During cold weather, it’s important to keep yourself and the people around you – warm, safe and well.

 Spells of cold weather can put vulnerable people at risk.
 This includes the elderly, those with underlying health conditions, and young children at risk from a range of conditions.
 This is because cold weather forces their bodies to work much harder than usual.

 - Look out for other people – Look out for friends and family who may be vulnerable to the cold.
 Ensure they have access to warm food and drinks and are managing to heat their homes adequately.